harta55/EnTAP/docs/source/basic_usage.rst

     * All previously ran files will be overwritten if the same - -tag flag is used
     * Without this flag EnTAP will :ref:`recognize<over-label>` previous runs and skip things that were already ran

-* (- - paired-end)
+* (- - single-end)
-    * Signify your reads are paired end for RSEM execution
+    * Signify your reads are single end for RSEM execution
+    * Default: paired-end

 * (- - graph)
     * This will check whether or not your system has graphing functionality supported